B. R. Meenakshi

-B. R. Meenakshi (born September 20, 1979) is an Indian badminton player.
+B. R. Meenakshi (born 20 September 1979) is an Indian badminton player.

 Career

 B. R. Meenakshi won in 1997 and 1998 four medals at the Indian Individual Junior Championships.
 In 1999 she finished second and third in the Indian Open.
+She competed at the 2002 Commonwealth Games in the mixed doubles (with Markose Bristow) and women's singles events.
 In 2004, she won her only national title among the adults and was third at the Indian Open.
 In 2006, she once again won two silver medals at the South Asian Games.